 Digital transformation

-The trend in the Andorran banking industry in the last few years has been to prioritise technological investment, especially in digital transformation projects.
 The main reasons for embarking on this transformation process have been the willingness of banks to adapt to changes in their customers’ habits and to deal with the new challenges and the emergence of new competitors.
-The COVID-19 crisis has revealed the benefits of the digitalisation strategy initiated by Andorran banks.
+The COVID-19 crisis has revealed the benefits of the digital transformation initiated by Andorran banks.